SCoRS: Administration

 These areas were chosen because they are often severely impaired in patients with schizophrenia and they are reliably associated with functional outcomes.
 Two examples of items from the SCoRS are, “Do you have difficulty with remembering names of people you know?” and “Do you have difficulty following a TV show?”.
 Each item is rated on a 4-point scale ranging from “No Impairment” to “Severe Impairment”.
 A rating of “Not Applicable” is also possible if a particular question does not apply to an individual patient.
 In addition to the 20 individual items, there is also a global rating assigned by the clinician after the patient and informant interviews have been completed.
 For the patient and informant interviews, the global rating reflects the overall impression of the patient’s level of cognitive difficulty across the 20 areas of cognition assessed and is rated on a scale of 1–10.
 Higher ratings indicate greater degrees of impairment.

 Use and Supporting Research

-The SCoRS is currently being used as a co-primary endpoint in several international phase 2 and phase 3 trials assessing cognitive treatment change in schizophrenia, and has been permitted by the FDA for pivotal registration trials.
-As an interview-based assessment of cognition, the SCoRS meets the criteria established by the FDA NIMH MATRICS panel for co-primary outcome measures for cognitive enhancement trials in schizophrenia.
+The SCoRS is currently being used as a co-primary endpoint in several international phase 2 and phase 3 trials assessing cognitive treatment change in schizophrenia and has been permitted by the FDA for pivotal registration trials.
+As an interview-based assessment of cognition, the SCoRS meets the criteria established by the FDA National Institute of Mental Health (NIMH) Measurement and Treatment Research to Improve Cognition in Schizophrenia (MATRICS) panel for co-primary outcome measures for cognitive enhancement trials in schizophrenia.

-In addition, the cognitive domains assessed by the SCoRS also correspond with the 7 cognitive domains identified by experts from an initiative established by the National Institute of Mental Health (NIMH) Measurement and Treatment Research to Improve Cognition in Schizophrenia (MATRICS) project which strengthens the SCoRS’ attractiveness as a co-primary measure for Schizophrenia cognition trials.
+In addition, the cognitive domains assessed by the SCoRS also correspond with the seven cognitive domains identified by experts from an initiative established by the NIMH MATRICS project which strengthens the SCoRS’ attractiveness as a co-primary measure for schizophrenia cognition trials.
 Data from recent research also suggest that the SCoRS has potential as a clinically relevant measure in a clinical practice setting due to its sensitivity to treatment effects.